an-dev/primer-tokenizer/README.md

 **Note**: If you use `primer-token.herokuapp.com` as a host, beware that the heroku puts the server to sleep after 30 minutes of inactivity, and your first call might timeout as the workers are being turned on.

+The project was developed with Stripe, use any of the of their sandbox cards https://stripe.com/docs/testing#cards

 ### Tokenize credit card
 Request
 ```